Angus Clark

 Malleable Robotics

-Assessing the performance of variable stiffness continuum structures of large diameter Stiffness-tuneable limb segment with flexible spine for malleable robots Design and Workspace Characterisation of Malleable Robots
+Assessing the performance of variable stiffness continuum structures of large diameter Stiffness-tuneable limb segment with flexible spine for malleable robots Design and Workspace Characterisation of Malleable Robots Malleable Robots: Reconfigurable Robotic Arms with Continuum Links of Variable Stiffness

 Robotic Grippers

-A robot arm is no use without its tool, which are very task dependent, providing a unique opportunity for problem solving and optimisation.
+End-effectors that interact with the world are very task dependent, providing a unique opportunity for problem solving and optimisation.

 In many robotic applications robots interact with environment, specifically in environments designed for humans where robots must deal with day-to-day tasks that while we find easy, can be challenging for robots.
 The vast variety of tasks that need to be overcome to allow robots to excel in different industries allows for the design of multiple types of grippers, all providing different advantages for different use cases.
 Where soft or rigid, multi-fingered or singular design, fully-contained or externally powered, microscopic or macro, there is a gripper for every task.
 The recent expansion of grippers in the world of soft robotics has produced adaptable grippers, capable of handling varying objects with ease.
 This specific area of robotics is of interest, as the simplicity of design with increased capability is highly desirable.

-Disaster Robotics
+Medical Robotics

 Assistive robotics are a facinating area of research dedicated to providing a better quality of life for those less able through technological innovations.